-The Public Works/ Street Department are responsible for City Streets, grounds, and building/facility upkeep and maintenance.
-The Street Department is probably the busiest department in the City, with requests for services continuously pouring in.
-The focus of this department is to keep the City clean and beautiful for all of our citizens and visitors to enjoy.
+The Environmental Services Department is responsible for maintenance and cleanliness for our City Streets, grounds, and building/facility upkeep and maintenance.
+The Environmental Services Department is probably the busiest department in the City, with requests for services continuously pouring in.
+The focus of this department is to keep the City clean and beautiful for our citizens and visitors to enjoy.

-This completes the City of Pendergrass 2018 Proposed Budget
+This completes the City of Pendergrass 2020 Proposed Budget